 The huge difference will be in weight; the longer time and distance you will be hiking, the less overall weight you will want to carry.
 Each ounce matters over the long haul.

 Something that frequently is discussed is your protection from the elements.
 For many, this will be one of two options, a free or semi-free-standing tent like the Nemo Hornet that uses poles to keep it up or a trekking pole tent that helps to drop additional weight, like the Zpacks Duplex.

 When you don’t sleep well on the ground, you could choose to swap over to a hammock, and I currently use a Hummingbird Long Hammock system with a simple strap and whoopie sling setup, making it lightweight and simple.

 For the extreme thru-hiker looking for a super ultralight shelter, a tarp could be used as it will have significant weight benefits while offering protection from the elements.

 In addition, tarps take a while to learn to pitch, though, for expected weather and spot placement, and many trails have lots of bugs, so adding some form of mosquito netting would be advised.

 A backpack, while simple, is full of variability.
-For many people, a super simple HMG Windrider 3400 with most space in the main compartment is how they like to carry their gear, but for many others, they want loads of exterior storage space like the Osprey Atmos AG 65 provides.
+For many people, a super simple HMG Windrider 55 with most space in the main compartment is how they like to carry their gear, many others want loads of exterior storage space like the Osprey Atmos AG 65 provides.

 Neither is a bad option, both have qualities that serve their purpose, and you’ll have to decide what is essential for you based on your needs.
 I currently prefer fewer exterior pockets and use a 50L Zpacks Arc Air for most of my trips.